-- If the 12V or the high voltage battery of a car is drained or if the State of Charge (SOC) level is too low the car cannot be loaded for transport.
-It has first to be recharged to a certain level which depends on OEM requirements. - As general guidance, a Lithium Ion battery loses around 5% of its charge each month when it's in storage. - On the other hand, if the SOC is too high, the car can't be kept in storage for a long time. - In the case of Hydrogen Fuel Cell it is very unlikely that the vehicle runs out of fuel.
-The manufacturer has to be contacted in this case.
+- If either the 12V or the high voltage battery of a car is drained, or if the State of Charge (SoC) level is too low, the car cannot be loaded for transport.
+It has first to be recharged to a certain level according to OEM requirements. - Lithium Ion batteries self-discharge when the vehicle is in storage.
+In addition to this, there is battery discharge during transportation, which depends on the distribution route and the battery capacity. - Individual OEM requirements regarding maximum SoC must be respected.
+We expect a maximum SoC for maritime operations to be defined by in the short term by the European Commission (and in the longer term in the SOLAS regulations).
+We further expect that this maximum will be set at no more than 50% based on available science (as at December 2021). - The LSP has to make sure that the OEM requirements are respected prior to the operation. - In the case of FCEVs it is very unlikely that the vehicle runs out of fuel.
+The manufacturer must be contacted in this case.